 - Be careful how you and your spouse act around your children.
 This will be a very vulnerable time for them, and hearing bitter arguments between parents could have devastating effects on the children.

-- Some people may react negatively to your divorce because of their own preconceived thoughts and views on divorce.
+- Some people may react negatively to your divorce because of their own beliefs regarding divorce.

 - Acquaintances may not know or remember that you are divorced and it may take some reminding on your part for them to get it right.

-- Friends that you and your spouse shared during marriage may feel the need to choose sides during and after the divorce.
+- Friends that you and your spouse shared during marriage may feel the need to choose sides, or polarize, during and after the divorce.

-- Children, too, may feel that they have to choose between their parents.
-Sometimes a divorce party purposely tries to get a child to be on his/her side at the expense of the other party.
+- Children, too, may feel they have to choose between their parents.
+Sometimes, a divorced party purposely tries to get a child to be on his/her side at the expense of the other party.
+Judges do not tolerate alienating conduct by parents.

 - Nearly everyone going through a divorce has worries about how the divorce will affect their finances.